DigitalPublishingToolkit/NN09/md/10Rules.md

 of blogs individually, without preventing others from presenting the same content in an entirely different way.

-# Rule 7: The State Is Part of the Problem, Not Part of the Solution
+# Rule 7: The State Is Part of the Problem, Not of the Solution

-*Proposition: As in the Old Game, we are still accustomed to identify as being part of a state that protects us from life’s adversities.
+*Proposition: In the Old Game, we are accustomed to see ourselves as part of a state that protects us from life’s adversities.
 In the New Game, however, the state itself is affected by the loss of control, and pursues its own agenda.
-And that runs counter to the interests of civil society.*
+One that runs counter to the interests of civil society.*

-Just a few months after the first Snowden leaks, the following phrase started popping up everywhere: ‘We need our own network infrastructures.’
+Just a few months after the first Snowden leaks, the phrase started popping up everywhere: ‘We need our own network infrastructures.’
 Who this ‘we’ was referring to, however, seemed to oscillate between ‘we Germans’ and ‘we Europeans’.